-- Python Implementations: IronPython, Jython, PyPy and Stackless.
+- Python Implementations: IronPython, Jython, Pypy, Pyston, and Stackless.

 In addition to regular and lightning talks, you can also submit proposals for tutorials and for SciPy Track.

-The conference provides this SciPy track for those people to focus on their needs.
-Submissions of the SciPy track will be peer reviewed, therefore, speakers are expected to submit an extended abstract with 1 to 3 pages of A4 paper.
+The SciPy track is prepared for those who focus on scientific Python.
+Submission to the SciPy track should be indicated in the proposal submission system.
 Language of the track is English only.
 Suitable topics of the SciPy track include but are not limited to: